metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 In section ["STARTING WITH LaTeX"](#starting-with-latex) you will see how to easily build a LaTeX template from open source, publicly available, superbly styled "_themes_".

+The template engine used in this module is [Text::Xslate](https://metacpan.org/pod/Text%3A%3AXslate), chosen because of its very good performance when rendering templates.

     use LaTeX::Easy::Templates;

     # templated LaTeX document in-memory